FilippoSmald1/Robotis-OP3-MPC-walking/README.md

 **SET UP GUIDE**

 1) Install ROS Kinetic or [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).
 It probably works also on Noetic but it has not been tested there yet.
-2) Install the [ROBOTIS OP3](https://emanual.robotis.com/docs/en/platform/op3/recovery/#installing-robotis-ros-packages) ROS packages.
+2) Install the [ROBOTIS OP3](https://emanual.robotis.com/docs/en/platform/op3/recovery/#installing-robotis-ros-packages) ROS packages and all the required dependencies (starting from **1.1.2.4.
+Installing additional applications for ROBOTIS ROS Package**).
 3) Navigate into the catkin workspace of the robotis packages and clone this repository inside the directory */src/ROBOTIS-OP3*.
 4) Navigate into the directory */src/ROBOTIS-OP3/Robotis-OP3-MPC-walking/mpc_walking_demo* and clone there the [blasfeo](https://github.com/giaf/blasfeo) and [hpipm](https://github.com/giaf/hpipm) repositories.
 Alternatively, you can unzip the file blasfeo&hpipm.zip (which is inside */src/ROBOTIS-OP3/Robotis-OP3-MPC-walking/mpc_walking_demo*) and place the *blasfeo* and *hpipm* directory inside the */mpc_walking_demo* directory.
 5) Copy and paste the file */src/ROBOTIS-OP3/Robotis-OP3-MPC-walking/mpc_walking_demo/robotis_op3.urdf* inside */src/ROBOTIS-OP3-Common/op3_description/urdf*.